pmndrs/use-gesture/README.md

 }
 ```

-When the user drags the `div` that receives the `bind()` prop, `useGesture` updates the state of the component and the `div` gets positioned accordingly.
+When the user drags the `div` that receives the `{...bind()}` prop, `useGesture` updates the state of the component and the `div` gets positioned accordingly.

 In this case we fetch `local` off the gesture event, which keeps track of delta positions after release.
 Deltas are especially important in this lib, because they make it possible to use transitions for positioning, instead of doing complex `getBoundingClientRect()` calculations to figure out where a node went on the screen.

 #### Avoid re-rendering (preferred)

 In the example we’ve just seen, the component gets re-rendered every time `useGesture` drag handler fires, which can be taxing.
-To avoid re-rendering you may want to use libraries such as [react-spring](https://github.com/react-spring/react-spring) that allow to animate dom elements without setting state and therefore without triggering new renders.
+To avoid re-rendering you may want to use libraries such as [react-spring](https://github.com/react-spring/react-spring) that allow animating dom elements without setting state, and therefore without triggering new renders.

 ```jsx
 import { useSpring, animated } from 'react-spring'